RaenonX-DL/dragalia-data-parse/notes/enums/AbilityCondition.md

 ### `01` - `HP_MORE`

-Check if the user's HP is > a certain threshold.
+Effective if the user's HP is > a certain threshold.

 `Val 1 = 40` means that the condition holds if the user's HP is > 40%.